1. Common understanding

 5. Proper behaviour in the Temple

-• Please remove shoes before entering.
+• Please remove your shoes before entering and of the buildings/rooms.

-• Please do not stretch your legs.
+• Please do not stretch out your legs or sit with your arms hugging your knees.

 • Please dress properly (see dress code).